soulmachine/ts-node-starter/README.md

 Install `ts-node` and `typescript`,

-    npm install -D typescript ts-node
+    npm install -D typescript ts-node @types/node

-and add a script to your `package.json` like this:
+And add a `script` field to `package.json`:

 ```json
 {